bburns/LanguageModels/doc/report/Report.md

 prediction software in the 1980's, eventually supplemented with similar syntax and part of speech predictions (Carlberger 1997).

-More recently, distributed representations of words have been used in recurrent neural networks (RNNs), which can better handle data sparsity and allow more of the context to affect the prediction (Bengio 2003).
+More recently, distributed representations of words have been used (so called *word embeddings*), in which each word is represented by a vector in some low-dimensional vector space (e.g. as a vector of 100 floating point numbers) - these can better handle data sparsity and allow more of the context to affect the prediction, as they can represent similar words as being close together in vector space.
+Hence, for instance, a cat can be predicted to 'sleep', even if the model was only trained on a dog sleeping, due to the similarity of the words 'dog' and 'cat'.

+Feed-forward networks with a fixed amount of context were initially used (Bengio 2003), then Recurrent Neural Networks (RNNs) as training them became more feasible [cite]. <<<<<<< An RNN can make predictions based on arbitrary amounts of context because it effectively stores the history of everything it's seen.

+Both learn word vectors as they are trained, though pre-trained word embeddings are available, such as word2vec (Mikolov 2013) or GloVe (Pennington 2014), which can be used in place of the input layer to save on training time.
+These have only become available recently, due to the computational complexity of calculating them.

+The rest of the neural network learns the language model - it effectively learns a function that maps a sequence of input word vectors to the probability of the next word in the sequence, over the whole vocabulary.

 The problem is a supervised learning task, and any text can be used to train and evaluate the models - we'll be using a million words from books digitized by the